 For example, a spinal cord injury often results in the plaintiff’s inability to walk or even stand.
 In these cases, the plaintiff may require the use of a motorized chair or another mobility device.
 An injury lawsuit could pursue damages not only for the cost of the chair but for any home modifications necessary to allow the chair to operate within the plaintiff’s home.

 Medical bills are also a major cost for anyone suffering from a spinal injury.
 Not only are these treatments costly, but the plaintiff could need them for the rest of their life.
 Because of this, a plaintiff has the right to pursue past and future medical bills from the at-fault party.
-An experienced lawyer could help an injured individual with recovering damages.
+An experienced lawyer could help an injured individual recover damages.

 If you or a family member has survived a spinal injury caused by another person’s negligence, it is important to consider your legal rights.
 The cost of a spinal injury can be high.
-It is only fair that the person that caused the injury is held responsible for those costs.
+It is only fair that the person who caused the injury is held responsible for those costs.

 If you believe you have a viable injury claim, it is important to discuss the matter with an experienced personal injury lawyer right away.
 To talk about your legal options, reach out to an Altoona spinal cord injury lawyer at Marcus & Mack to set up an initial consultation.